Commercial Real Estate Comps Reports: Types, Usage, What to Include

 Real estate agents use comps from the local multiple listing service (MLS) to create a comparative market analysis (CMA).
 This collection of nearby comps helps agents and sellers determine a suitable listing price.
 Savvy agents regularly run comps to keep an eye on their local market trends.

-Revolutionizing Comp Report Creation with Ascendix Composer
+CRE Comp Report Creation with Ascendix Composer

 Ascendix Composer is specifically designed for real estate professionals, providing powerful tools for generating detailed Lease and Sales Comp Reports.